etherlegend/chatgpt-plugin-node-todo/README.md

 # ChatGPT Todo Plugin In NodeJs

-This repository provides a simple example of a Todo plugin for ChatGPT using Node.js and TypeScript, to help you write your own ChatGPT plugins in Nodejs.
-The plugin allows users to add, retrieve, and delete Todo items for different usernames.
+This template repository will help you bootstrap your ChatGPT plugin development in NodeJs / Typescript.
+It provides a simple example of a Todo plugin for ChatGPT.
+The plugin allows users to add, retrieve, and delete Todo items for different usernames, following the original OpenAI python example.

 Get a todo list ChatGPT plugin up and running in under 5 minutes using NodeJS.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
 This is similar to the python sample from OpenAI